chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha.rst

       $ private-chef-ctl stop

 #.
-Identify the name of the original non-bootstrap backend which does **not** have `:bootstrap => true` in `/etc/opscode/private-chef.rb`.
+Identify the name of the original non-bootstrap backend machine.
+This is the back end machine that does **not** have ``:bootstrap => true`` in ``/etc/opscode/private-chef.rb``.

 #.
-Stop keepalived on the original non-bootstrap backend to enforce that the bootstrap backend is active.
-This may trigger a failover.
+Stop |keepalived| on the original non-bootstrap backend machine.
+This will ensure that the bootstrap back end machine is the active machine.
+This action may trigger a failover.

    .. code-block:: bash